12 SEO TIPS THAT WILL HELP YOU IMPROVE GOOGLE RANK IN 2022

 Tip 11: – Use The Smallest Amount of 301 Redirects That You Can

-Avoiding a large amount of 301-page redirects is something that has always been important in SEO.
+Avoiding a large amount of 301-page redirects has always been important in SEO.
 These redirects cause your web pages to diminish their page rank and thus result in a drop in the rankings.
-Google has recently come out stating that these redirects are not punished like they used to be, but research tells us differently.
+Google recently stated that these redirects are not punished like they used to be, but research tells us differently.
 It seems as though the use of 301 redirects results in a reduction of the passing of topical relevance through link anchor text from page to page.
 Basically, it can be summed up as the reduction of 301 redirects can likely improve your site’s rankings, but an increase in 301 redirects can possibly hurt your site, so it is best to stay on the safe side and use minimal 301 redirects regardless of Google’s current stance/statements.
-For more info on how 301 redirects can save your search placement check out this post by infront.com

 Tip 12: – Use Advanced Analytics To Improve User Engagement